March is Women’s History Month, and what better way to celebrate than to recognize the women who created what is now the Ypsilanti District Library!

 The original spot where the library was formed is now a local landmark.
 The building is privately owned and in a restoration period for future offices to be opened to the public.

-The library has been in existence for 152 years, and has 3 locations.
+The library has been in existence for more than 150 years, and has 3 locations.
 Our renovated Superior Library is expected to open in 2022.

 Learn more about the original library building here.